There are a few things you will need to know ahead of applying to the Social Policy (SPOL) PhD program.

 - Have a master’s degree from an institution where English is the primary language of instruction

 A minimum TOEFL score of 103 OR a minimum IELTS score of 7 is required.
 Official test scores must be issued within the past two years, no earlier than September 1, 2020.
 Plan to take the English proficiency tests by mid-November at the latest if you are submitting your application in December.
-You must send your scores to Harvard University’s Graduate School of Arts and Sciences Office of Admissions and use ETS code 3451.
+You must send your scores to the Harvard Griffin GSAS Office of Admissions and use ETS code 3451.
 A department code is not required.

 Supporting documents for your SPOL application

-You will need to prepare and submit the following documents directly to Harvard’s Graduate School of Arts and Sciences by the indicated deadline:
+You will need to prepare and submit the following documents directly to the Harvard Griffin GSAS Office of Admissions by the indicated deadline:

 - Online application form